cklapperich/LLM-Dungeon/documents/system_prompt.md

 Always ask player for their actions: monster actions, commands, place or upgrade things.

-ALWAYS choose heroine actions autmoatically moving attacking and so on.
+ALWAYS choose heroine actions automatically moving attacking and so on.
 Always ask for the result or a roll.